 Liz Monument specialised in adult education and taught in the creative arts field for 22 years before becoming a full-time novelist and editor.

 Liz writes all kinds of fiction, including SF, historical, and horror.
 She believes that the mechanics of fiction are identical whether you’re writing literary, genre, or hybrids, and that the same principles can be applied to improve a manuscript regardless of its subject matter or style.
 Liz’s debut novel was short-listed for Mslexia Magazine’s unpublished novel competition in 2013, becoming a talking book in 2014, and a paperback in 2015.
-Liz’s second novel ‘Iteration’, a composite SF story, was on the submissions list for the Arthur C Clarke Award, 2018.
+Liz’s second novel ‘Iteration’ (Fahrenheit Press), a composite SF story, was on the submissions list for the Arthur C Clarke Award, 2018.
 Her third novel, written for a PhD in Creative Writing, is a genre-bending fusion of dystopian, historical, SF and literary fiction.

 WHY WE LOVE LIZ